PracticeCraft/spirit/README.md

 5. Repeat steps 3 & 4 until all the tests pass

-6. Proceed to the next guide

 ### Additional Tips

 - You can use the Mix task `spirit.intro` to print the instructions above in your terminal.
 Simply run `mix spirit.intro` when you are in the project root.

 - Running `iex -S mix` in your terminal will compile your code and open an interactive REPL that you can use for quick-and-dirty experimentation or testing with the modules.

 ## Contribution